hhuang-code/CSC440/README.md

 Code for execise 3.13 on text book.

 Project-1:
-Implement Aprior and FP-growth frequent pattern mining algorithm; and improve one of them.
+Implement Apriori and FP-growth frequent pattern mining algorithm; and improve one of them.
 Dataset is the UCI Adult Census Dataset:http://archive.ics.uci.edu/ml/datasets/Adult